 Bottom line; when you become a supporter of The Sunday Letters Journal, you’ll be supporting independent thinking and writing, something I think is rarely heard above the noise these days.
 And with the progress of AI language models, unique human voices are even more important.

 That’s all I’ve got for now

 I’m conducting research for a book I’m working on, and I’d love to get your input.
 Can you take 3 mins to let me know your feelings about daily work?

-* Patrons will need to be supporting the journal for 12 months or longer.
+* Must be supporting the journal for 12 months or longer.